GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/uses-responsive-images/index.md

 ### Gatsby

 Use the [gatsby-image](https://www.gatsbyjs.com/plugins/gatsby-image/) plugin to generate multiple smaller images for smartphones and tablets.
-It also provides the functionality of creating placeholders (such as image trace) for efficient lazy loading.
+It can also create SVG image placeholders for efficient lazy loading.

 ### Joomla